Top

 Can you still remember the dandelions in your lawn last May?
-Did you spray them, or dig them, or just wish they weren’t there?
+Did you spray them, dig them, or just wish they weren’t there?

-Most home owners become concerned with dandelions when the pesky little yellow flowers show up in profusion in lawns in the spring.
-More people try to control them then than at any other time of the year.
-Actually, waiting until spring to undertake control measures, is where many people make their first mistake.
+More people try to control them in spring than at any other time of the year.
+Actually, waiting until spring to undertake dandelion control measures, is where many people make their first mistake.

 In the spring, other garden and yard work is pressing.
 Everyone is in a hurry.
 They spray rapidly and take unnecessary chances of fumes and spray drift.
 Other plants such as grapes, roses, nasturtiums, and tomatoes, are also young and succulent.
-The neighbor’s plants are also in the most succulent growing condition.
-Spring spraying of dandelions is a booby trap which the wise home owner should avoid.

-Since last spring and early summer, dandelion populations have built up.
-Seeds have been produced, and have germinated and established themselves as young seedlings.
 Given two or three favorable months to grow, they will be ready to bloom next spring.
-If you sprayed your lawn last spring, another crop of dandelions is already present to greet you next April.
+If you sprayed your lawn last spring with a dandelion killer, another crop is already present to greet you next April.
 If you spray them again next spring, maybe you will again get only partial control.

-There are several reasons why fall spraying is much better than spring spraying.
-In the first place, you catch every single seedling which has established itself since last spring.
+1 In the first place, you catch every single seedling which has established itself since last spring.
 If the number of plants involved is large, give the entire area a “blanket” spray.
 This should make for a dandelion-free lawn next spring.
 If only scattered plants occur, “spot” spray or “spot” treat the individual plants.

-In the second place, there is usually more time for yard work of this kind in the fall, as the season draws to a close.
+2 In the second place, there is usually more time for yard work of this kind in the fall, as the season draws to a close.
 Consequently, you can pick a day which is most favorable for application and you have a little more time to apply the chemical carefully.

-In the third place, and this is important, other plants are much more resistant to injury.
+3 In the third place, and this is important, other plants are much more resistant to injury.
 Maybe frost has already killed them.
 Certainly the heat and dry weather of summer have made them much more resistant to injury.
 This does not mean that you can go about and spray with abandon.
 You still have to be very careful.

 When to Spray in Fall

-To be on the safe side as much as Possible, wait until after one or two light frosts.
-Such planti as tomatoes, nasturtiums and garden vegetables will have been hurt by frost.
-Many are harvested and the garden, in many instances, has been “laid by” for the season.
-Such plants as roses, grapes, and other fruits and ornamentals have been hurt by the frost, have dropped some of their leaves, or if they retain these leaves, they are no longer very active physiologically.
+Plants like roses, grapes, and other fruits and ornamentals have been hurt by the frost, have dropped some of their leaves, or if they retain these leaves, they are no longer very active physiologically.
 The fruits, ornamentals, and vegetables which are left, are in a hardened condition due to summer heat and drought.
-Consequently, injury to all crops is infinitely less in fall than in spring when they are young, succulent and actively growing.

 The Best Chemical(s) to Use